Understanding Git Internals

 /* ...... code ...... */

-The structure of response is as follows
+The response is structured as follows:

 001e# service=git-upload-pack